 This updated design and the overall project presents numerous benefits:

-• Two new official trails resulting in an expanded trail network and new recreation opportunities
+- Two new official trails resulting in an expanded trail network and new recreation opportunities

-• Improved walking and cycling accessibility between the Bench and the neighbourhoods and city below
+- Improved walking and cycling accessibility between the Bench and the neighbourhoods and city below

-• New trail design is easier to maintain, which will result in future cost savings
+- New trail design is easier to maintain, which will result in future cost savings

-• More natural stairs and materials will have less of an environmental and visual impact
+- More natural stairs and materials will have less of an environmental and visual impact

-• Elimination of trespassing on private land
+- Elimination of trespassing on private land

-• Removal of unsafe infrastructure
+- Removal and replacement of old infrastructure

 Project Funding